MinasKatsiokalis/encryption-algorythms/README.md

-# AES/RSA/SHA 2 from scratch
+# Symmetric/Assymetric Encryption & Hashing
 A project made for "Information Systems Security"

 - AES/RSA/SHA 2 written from scratch (no libraries used)